 BLINCYTO was granted breakthrough therapy and priority review designations by the U.S. Food and Drug Administration and is approved in the U.S. for the treatment of:

-- relapsed or refractory B-cell precursor ALL in adults and children.
+- relapsed or refractory CD-19 positive B-cell precursor ALL in adults and children.

 In the European Union (EU), BLINCYTO is indicated as monotherapy for the treatment of:

-- paediatric patients age 1 year or older with Philadelphia chromosome-negative CD19-positive B-precursor ALL which is refractory or in relapse after receiving at least two prior therapies or in relapse after receiving prior allogeneic hematopoietic stem cell transplantation.
+- pediatric patients aged 1 year or older with Philadelphia chromosome negative CD19 positive B-precursor ALL which is refractory or in relapse after receiving at least two prior therapies or in relapse after receiving prior allogeneic hematopoietic stem cell transplantation

 IMPORTANT SAFETY INFORMATION